Skip to Main Content

 Can you film aurora and night landscapes in Iceland?

+Here is what that looks like on the ground.
 Yes.
 Using high-ISO cameras we capture aurora borealis over Vatnajökull and Jökulsárlón, moonlit lava fields in Reykjanes, and Milky Way astrophotography at Kirkjufell.
-Iceland's pristine dark skies offer some of the world's finest aurora and night-landscape cinematography.
+Iceland's pristine dark skies give some of the world's finest aurora and night-landscape cinematography.

 Need Night Vision Filming?